 - computational analysis of NGS data

-- budding yeast (S. cerevisiae) as model for replicative ageing and for method development and proof-of-principle experiments
+- budding yeast (S. cerevisiae) as model for replicative ageing; to obtain proof-of- principle during method development

 5. Desirable skills and qualifications: